a19836/bloxtor/INSTALL.md

 # Bloxtor installation steps

-1. install apache, php 5.6 or higher
+1. install apache, php 5.6 or higher (tested until PHP 8.4)

 2. Then install confirm if you have the following php modules installed:
 	`bcmath (is installed by default)`